Arhangel'ski\u{\i} sheaf amalgamations in topological groups: New amalgamations

 \bdfn Let $X$ be a topological space, and $x\in X$.
 The game $\agame(X,x)$ is played by two players, ONE and TWO, and has an inning per each natural number.
-On the $n$th inning, ONE chooses a sequence $S_n$ converging to $x$, and TWO responds by choosing an infinite $T_n\sbst S_n$.
-TWO wins if $\Union_n T_n$ converges to $x$.
+On the $n$th inning, ONE chooses a sequence $S_n$ converging to $x$, and TWO responds by choosing a subsequence $T_n\sub S_n$.
+TWO wins if the sequence $\Union_n T_n$ converges to $x$.
 Otherwise, ONE wins. \edfn

 \bprp Assume that for each $x\in X$, ONE does not have a winning strategy in $\agame(X,x)$.
-Then $X$ is $\alpha_{2^-}$ (and thus locally Ramsey). \eprp \bpf Assume that $\lim_m x_{nm}=x$ for all $n$.
-Consider the following strategy for ONE: In the first inning, ONE proposes $\{x_{1m}:m\in\N\}$.
-If TWO responds by
+Then the space $X$ is $\alpha_{2^-}$ (and thus locally Ramsey). \eprp \bpf Assume that $\lim_m x_{nm}=x$ for all $n$.
+Consider the following strategy for ONE: In the first inning, ONE plays the sequence $\set{x_{1m}}{m\in\N}$.
+If TWO plays the subsequence